-The Company's Activation Services and Personal Cloud platforms provide end-to-end seamless integration between customer-facing channels/applications, communication services, or devices and "back-office" infrastructure-related systems and processes.
-The Company's customers rely on its solutions and technology to automate the process of activation and content management for their customers' devices while delivering additional communication services.
-The Company's platforms also support automated customer care processes through use of highly accurate and effective speech processing technology and enable the Company's customers to offer their subscribers the ability to store in the Cloud their personal content and data which resides on their connected mobile devices, such as personal computers, smartphones and tablets.
-The Company's platforms are designed to be carriergrade, high availability, flexible and scalable to enable multiple converged communication services to be managed across multiple distribution channels, including e-commerce, m-commerce, telesales, customer stores, indirect and other retail outlets, etc., allowing it to meet the rapidly changing and converging services and connected devices offered by its customers.
-The Company enables its customers to acquire, retain and service subscribers quickly, reliably and cost-effectively by enabling back-up, synchronization and sharing of subscriber content.
-Through the use of the Company's platforms, its customers can simplify the processes associated with managing the customer experience for procuring, activating, connecting, synchronizing and social media sharing connected devices and services.
-The extensibility, scalability and relevance of the Company's platforms enable new revenue streams and retention opportunities for its customers through new subscriber acquisitions, sale of new devices, accessories and new value-added service offerings in the Cloud, while optimizing their cost of operations and enhancing customer experience.
+The Company's Activation Services, Synchronoss Personal CloudTM, Synchronoss WorkSpaceTM, and Synchronoss Integrated LifeTM platforms provide end-to-end seamless integration between customerfacing channels/applications, communication services, or devices and "back-office" infrastructure-related systems and processes.
+The Company's customers rely on Synchronoss' solutions and technology to automate the process of activation and content and settings management for their customers' devices while delivering additional communication services.
+The Synchronoss Integrated LifeTM platform brings together the capabilities of device/service activation with content and settings management to provide a seamless experience of activating and managing non-traditional devices.
+The Company's platforms also support automated customer care processes through use of accurate and effective speech processing technology and enable the Company's customers to offer their subscribers the ability to store in and retrieve from the Cloud their personal and work content and data which resides on their connected mobile devices, such as personal computers, smartphones and tablets.
+The Company's platforms are designed to be carrier-grade, high availability, flexible and scalable to enable multiple converged communication services to be managed across multiple distribution channels, including e-commerce, m-commerce, telesales, customer stores, indirect and other retail outlets, etc., allowing Synchronoss to meet the rapidly changing and converging services and connected devices offered by the Company's customers.
+The Company enables its customers to acquire, retain and service subscribers quickly, reliably and cost-effectively by enabling backup, restore, synchronization and sharing of subscriber content.
+Through the use of the Company's platforms, customers can simplify the processes associated with managing the customer experience for procuring, activating, connecting, backing-up, synchronizing and social media and enterprise-wide sharing/collaboration connected devices and contents from these devices and associated services.
+The extensibility, scalability, reliability and relevance of the Company's platforms enable new revenue streams and retention opportunities for customers through new subscriber acquisitions, sale of new devices, accessories and new value-added service offerings in the Cloud, while optimizing their cost of operations and enhancing customer experience.